 This is the key to a successful event.
 One of the biggest oversights in fundraising is that too much time is spent attempting to raise money from strangers.
-Successful special events make friends before they fundraise.
+Successful special event fundraisers make friends before they fundraise.
 Remember that friendraising is energy intensive, rather than fund intensive.
 Today, internet use and email contacts are among the top of the list for initial contact and follow up.
-There are a number of host website for you to be action oriented bringing awareness to your cause and the event.
+Be action oriented and bring awareness to your cause and the event.